 Civic engagement is action to meet the basic needs of a community.
 TLU graduates are empowered to collaborate for positive social change, both as local leaders and global citizens.

 At TLU, we know that transformation happens through relationships.
 We grow the most when we learn and do with community partners, rather than for them.
 TLU faculty and staff design service and civic engagement projects to invigorate learning about community, personal civic identity, and the strengths of both academic and community knowledge.
 Learning boldly and living to inspire doesn’t wait until graduation – it’s an everyday experience at TLU.

-- 66% of all TLU students participated in some form of community service in 2012.
+- 2,457 students participated in some form of community service.

 TLU’s general education curriculum prepares you for life after graduation through an exciting and challenging journey that prepares students for achievements and success.
 The general education curriculum enhances your ability to become a visionary and dynamic leader both locally and globally.

 Many TLU courses do not provide credit for the Civic Engagement (V) competency but still integrate service and other forms of community engagement directly into the curriculum.
 Morgan Matchett, director of the Jon and Sandra Moline Center for Servant Leadership (CSL), works with faculty and students to prepare and facilitate powerful civic engagement experiences within and outside of the classroom.
 Applications Software (ISYS 133), and Leadership For Social Change (COMM 332) are just a few of the classes that incorporate service into the classroom.
 One of the CSL civic engagement coordinators works directly with faculty to support civic engagement in a particular class.
 Courses that have benefitted from this interaction include the Honors section of the Freshman Experience course (FREX 134) and Social Problems (SOCI 232).